 The Audit Division’s experience qualifies for CPA certification experience in Nevada.
 The requisite college degree and four years experience with the Audit Division are required to become certified.
 Presently, over 50% of the Audit Division’s professional staff are either CPAs, or have passed the CPA exam and are in the process of satisfying their experience requirement.

 Audit Division Responsibilities

 The Audit Division is charged with performing the following specific responsibilities:

-1. Audits -The Audit Division is primarily responsible for auditing Group I casinos throughout the state (i.e., those casinos with annual gaming revenue of approximately $6.52 million or more).
-Presently, there are approximately 138 such casinos, and the audit cycle is about 2.67 years.
+1. Audits -The Audit Division is primarily responsible for auditing Group I casinos throughout the state (i.e., those casinos with annual gaming revenue that exceeds the annual threshold amount).
+Presently, there are approximately 149 such casinos, and the audit cycle is about 2.87 years.

 The primary objectives of a Board audit are to determine the proper reporting of gaming revenue, and to determine if the casino has complied with all applicable gaming laws and regulations.
 In meeting these objectives, the division uses procedures common to the auditing profession.
 Internal accounting controls are thoroughly analyzed, in-depth analytical review of operating statistics is undertaken, and detail tests of transactions are performed.
 The objective of these procedures is to gather sufficient audit evidence to render an audit opinion.
 At the conclusion of an audit the division issues a written report to the Nevada Gaming Control Board, which includes this audit opinion.
 The Audit Division is required by regulation to perform audits in accordance with generally accepted auditing standards.